tjtanjin/woofbuddybot/README.md

 If you have code to contribute to the project, open a pull request and describe clearly the changes and what they are intended to do (enhancement, bug fixes etc).
 Alternatively, you may simply raise bugs or suggestions by opening an issue.

 ### Others
-For any questions regarding the implementation of the project, please drop me an email to: cjtanjin@gmail.com.
+For any questions regarding the implementation of the project, please drop an email to: cjtanjin@gmail.com.